cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 The wave channel offers the most sonic flexibility by playing back a small, user-defined waveform.
 This is ideal for creating unique instrument tones or simple speech/sound effects.

-- **Wave RAM:** A 512-byte area of memory at `FC00-FDFF` is dedicated to waveform data.
-This RAM is organized as a bank of 16 unique waveforms, indexed from 0 to 15.
+- **Wave RAM:** A 1 KiB (1024-byte) area of memory at `FA00-FDFF` is dedicated to waveform data.
+This RAM is organized as a bank of 32 unique waveforms, indexed from 0 to 31.
 - **Waveform Format:** Each waveform is 32 bytes long and contains 64 sequential 4-bit samples.
 The samples are packed two per byte, with the high nibble (bits 7-4) being the first sample and the low nibble (bits 3-0) being the second.
 The 4-bit sample values represent amplitude, from 0 (lowest point) to 15 (highest point).
 - **Playback:** When the channel is triggered via `KEY_ON`, the APU begins reading the 64 samples of the selected waveform sequentially.
 The playback speed is controlled by the `CH2_FREQ` register.
 When the 64th sample is played, the playback loops back to the first sample.
 The output of the wave channel is the current sample's 4-bit value, scaled by the channel's current 4-bit ADSR envelope volume.
 - **Volume Envelope:** This channel includes the same hardware ADSR envelope found on the Pulse and Noise channels.